 Treatment for opioid physical dependence can be relatively fast, private, and quite effective.
 Procedures such as Rapid Opiate Detox provides patients with a medical alternative to overcome the withdrawal phase.
 More and more, people are seeking inpatient medical options instead of long-term drug rehab centers.
 When questioning rapid opiate detox safety, education is your best tool.

 Unfortunately, in recent times, “rapid detox” has become a catch-all term encompassing a wide range of unregulated detox procedures.
 All too often, patients aren’t aware of the most important considerations and precautions vital to choosing a rapid opiate detox center.
 Often, facilities offer rapid detox procedures in surgical centers or inadequate medical facilities.
 Subsequently, they are risking patients’ well being and safety.

-A review of rapid opiate detox by Dr. Kaye describes “Rapid opiate detox, has few adverse events and is relatively comfortable for patients when performed under the proper circumstances.
-Furthermore, the recommendation is that hopefully in the future the procedure will be available to a broader patient population.
+A review of rapid opiate detox by Dr. Kaye describes, “Rapid opiate detox, has few adverse events and is relatively comfortable for patients when performed under the proper circumstances.
+Furthermore, the recommendation is that hopefully, the procedure will be available to a broader patient population in the future.